Table of Contents (click to expand)

 Initially, the two coexisting histories were identical, but enactment of the grandfather paradox will separate them with different presents.
 In one of them, the grandfather will be killed by someone who came from a time machine.
 While, in the other dimension, no one arrives and so the grandfather lives and goes on to have children and grandchildren, one of whom travels via time machine and becomes a killer.

-What’s important to understand is that, in theory, such problems and solutions work.
+What’s important to understand is that, in theory, such problems exist and such solutions work.
 A time may come when these interpretations are put to the test in the “real world”, but that may still be a ways off.
-There will always be speculation about the practical applications of time travel, as stated in the words of Everett from his unedited dissertation, “We must renounce all hope of finding anything like the correct theory…simply because the totality of experience is never accessible to us.”
+There will always be speculation about the practical applications of time travel, as stated in the words of Everett from his unedited dissertation, “We must renounce all hope of finding anything like the correct theory… simply because the totality of experience is never accessible to us.”